Kirusshenkin/generate-project/README.md

 3. Follow the interactive prompts to configure your project:
 - Choose your language (English/Russian)
+- The script will check and install Go if needed
 - Enter project name
 - Select architecture (Monolith/MVC)
 - Choose required packages